haddockapp/haddockapp/atp.md

 #### Scenario 13: Edit an existing project's authorization method

 > **Note:**
-> If you are testing on the `demo.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 14**.
+> If you are testing on the `dev.haddock.ovh` environment, you can skip this scenario and proceed directly to **Scenario 14**.
 Since you don't have any others authorization methods set up, you cannot edit the authorization method of the project.

 - **Objective:** Test updating a project's authorization method.
 - **Prerequisites:**